runtimeverification/haskell-backend/docs/2020-05-22-Merging-Rules.md

 variables with the same name belogining to different rules, as the choice variable would make the whole substitution bottom if that happens.

-On the other hand, care should be taken, as not renaming rules migt allow for the same identifier to be used with different sorts in the same combined axiom, which might violate some existing assumptions.
+On the other hand, care should be taken, as not renaming rules might allow for the same identifier to be used with different sorts in the same combined axiom, which might violate some existing assumptions.